 Despite years of research, animal conversations are not clearly understood.
-Many of us suspect on an intuitive level that animals converse the way humans do but proof has been illusive.
+Many of us suspect on an intuitive level that animals are talking the way humans do but proof has been illusive.
 New research released today adds weight to this belief with researchers from the Universities of York and Sheffield in the UK, Max Planck Institute for Evolutionary Anthropology in Germany, and the Max Planck Institute for Psycholinguistics in the Netherland studying animal conversations.

 One of the authors, Dr Kobin Kendrick, from the University of York’s Department of Language and Linguistic Science, said: “The ultimate goal of the framework is to facilitate large-scale, systematic cross-species comparisons.